 8. A Luxury Bathroom

 An upgraded bathroom can certainly add value to a home, but it’s easy to get carried away and take the idea of luxury a little too far.
 Potential buyers could be scared off by bathroom remodel mistakes like over-personalized finishes and over-the-top whirlpool tubs that are hard to clean and hard for some people to climb into.
-Instead, consider a walk-in shower.
-According to a 2017 article in The Spruce, this style of shower is trending in every region of the country.
+Instead, consider a walk-in shower, which typically uses less floor space.

 9. A Home Office Conversion